-Ben points out that new entrants displace yesterday's winners.
-His focus is on products and services that are achieving greater market penetration Avoiding the riskiest stocks and the savage adverse swings in sentiment that accompany missed profit or revenue expectations can make a big difference to long-term returns.
+New entrants displace yesterday's winners, focus on products and services that are achieving greater market penetration Avoiding the riskiest stocks and the savage adverse swings in sentiment that accompany missed profit or revenue expectations can make a big difference to long-term returns.
 For investment managers, it is as much about damage limitation as spotting the next big thing.

 Technologies go through cycles, like any other product.
 New entrants tend to displace yesterday's winners.
 Sometimes these big companies can reinvent themselves, but usually not.
 The best returns can be made as a product or service moves from the early adoption phase to the mass adoption phase.
 The manager believes that sell-side analysts find it hard to model the near-exponential growth that businesses can achieve as penetration of a product or service shifts from around 5% to around 30%, and this presents an opportunity for active managers.
 It is also important to exit companies reliant on mature, mainstream technologies.
-Products and services can see a dramatic collapse in sales and profitability.
+As illustrated in Figure 6, such products and services can see a dramatic collapse in sales and profitability.